nocalhost/nocalhost.github.io/docs/getting-started.md

 You can click on the refresh icon to check the status of installation and startup process

-After all microservices startup, you will find
+After all microservices startup, You can click "GO" to open browser.

 [ ![](../assets/images/app-started.png) ](../assets/images/app-started.png){:target="_blank"}